 7. Regulatory Compliance

-In addition to restrictions on the storage and use of data, it is also important to consider requirements such as audit trails and logs.
-The cloud service must be capable of providing you with all the necessary data in the event of an audit or investigation.
+Regulations may state how data is processed and for how long it must be retained.
+The cloud service must also be capable of providing you with all the necessary data, such as audit trails and logs, in the event of an audit or investigation.

-In addition to existing regulatory compliance requirements, storing data on a cloud service may mean your organization must comply with other regulations as your data may be physically stored in another jurisdiction or even several different ones.
+Storing data on a cloud service may mean your organization must comply with other regulations as your data may be physically stored in another country or even several different ones.

-The forthcoming General Data Protection Regulation (GDPR) which is law from May 2018 will further enforce Data Protection legislation and have widespread ramifications for businesses found to be in breach of its many elements.
+The forthcoming General Data Protection Regulation (GDPR) which is law from May 2018 will further enforce Data Protection legislation and have widespread consequences for businesses found to be in breach of Data Protection.